 What Kind of Photos Will I Take?

 Our aim is to photograph native British species, so you can learn how to do this on your own.
-The invertebrates and plants we will see and photograph will vary, depending on the time of year, location, and weather conditions.
+The invertebrates and plants we will see will vary, depending on the time of year and weather conditions.
 Typical species are listed for each workshop.

 Of course you will be free to photograph any subject you like.
 However for the first part of the practical I will catch insects and set things up for you to get excellent images, and these are most likely to be butterflies or damselflies.